mepp/autochimp/readme.txt

 == Special Notes ==

+1. AutoChimp 2.10 and up requires PHP 5.3.x or higher.
+If you are getting activation errors, then check your PHP version and ask your hosting company to upgrade you to 5.3.
 1. MailChimp, like all other major email campaign managers, sends newly subscribed members a confirmation email.
 So, you must wait until the new subscriber receives, accepts, and confirms the new subscription before you see them appear in your mailing list.
 AutoChimp will trigger the confirmation email right away.
 However, this can all be bypassed by checking the "Bypass double opt-in" checkbox.
 1. Sometimes, plugin output may not render properly in your campaigns generated from posts.
 This is usually because the plugin doesn't have access to information it needs until it is displaying its output on the screen for an end user.
 The best suggestion in this case is to learn which of your plugins are problematic (most are fine) and adapt accordingly.
 We'll look for ways to improve this in the future too.
 1. Your campaign formatting may appear differently than your post formatting.
 This is because your post uses formatting files that belong to your WordPress theme that your campaign doesn't have access to.
 The best thing you can do is to use the HTML tab in the "Post Edit" page to add specific HTML instructions.
 MailChimp campaigns speak HTML very well.